kristinemlarson/gnssIR_python/README.md

 The latter is a bunch of helper scripts I have written - not all are for reflector height (RH) calculation.

+Nothing unusual: sys,os, wget, numpy, matplotlib, datetime, scipy, math, re, argparse, warnings

+I use a library called pickle to store the refraction model data.
+It is only read once per site.

 The RH estimation depends on satellite elevation angle, not time.
 This can cause complications for tides where large RH changes occur and time matters.
 Data arcs should not cross midnite because you can end up using data that are